-Advice intended for parents/carers taking their child home after seeing a hospital based healthcare professional
+Advice intended for parents/carers taking their child home after seeing a healthcare professional

 The middle ear is the small space behind the eardrum; this space is usually filled with air.
 Otitis media is an infection of the middle ear that causes inflammation and a build up of fluid, which can then become infected by bacteria or viruses.
 It is often extremely painful.

 In most cases, the symptoms of a middle ear infection develop quickly and resolve in a few days.
 In some cases, pus may run out of the ear, this is the fluid that had built up behind the ear drum causing a small hole in eardrum, this tends to resolve with no intervention required.